 Greetings from the Managing Director:

 In 1987, when I landed in Shanghai, all Chinese lawyers were working for the State and few had any formal legal education (Chinese nationals were merely assigned by the government to work at a law firm, patent or trademark agency upon graduation from university regardless of whether they had studied law).
-These professionals essentially learned "on the job as they went along".
+These professionals essentially learned on the job as they went along.
 The national bar exam was created only one year prior and the intellectual property laws were codified just two years before.
-So in the early days I only had encountered one Chinese person who had actually taken and passed the Chinese bar examination and less then a handful who had even studied a single law course.
+So in the early days I had only encountered one Chinese person who had actually taken and passed the Chinese bar examination, and less than a handful who had even studied a single law course.

 When the foreign law firm in which I worked as an associate pulled out of China after June 4, 1989, I stayed and went to work as the first foreigner since 1949 to work with a local Chinese State-run law firm.
 There were few people to learn from at that time.
 At the State-run firm, the director never studied law a single day in his life and the only other person who had any legal education besides myself was an older gentleman who had studied law before 1949.
 However, I did my absolute best with the limited resources and a willing group of Chinese nationals to make this Chinese State-run firm and later when they permitted private Chinese firms (my present firm) to utilize and employ Western law firm management skills to better serve all of our clients.

 I founded the firm, along with two well-known Chinese lawyers, Mr. Jason Lee and Mr. Xu Jia Li after a meeting on the campus of Beijing University in which we sat next to Weiming Lake across from the "No-name" tower which we later incorporated into the firm’s logo.
 We met at “BeiDa” because this is where the two had attended university and had some "guanxi" to assist us in establishing a small office on campus (our office was next door to another start-up Legend Computers which is now known as Lenovo and was one of our first clients).